chirs/history6/src/ghenoiu/responses/z_final.md

-Koolhaas's 'Junkspace' demands a response as much to its structure as to its message.
-What is this text, rejecting paragraphs and traditional organizational structures?
-Why?
-Is it mirroring the structure of the junkspace that it describes?

-NO MARGINS

-This particular transcription has no vertical margins.
-They h

-Junkspace is the manifesto exploded.
-What is the point?
-What is the argument?
-Can there be an argument in the first place?

-Urban design = law + architecture.

-"Architecture can respond to the dynamism of social patterns by closely accommodating well-observed particulars, by creating spaces of usefully loose fit, or by propo sing arr angements that attempt to conduce or facilitate specific behaviors outside the conventions of the present and familiar." - Sorkin

-Krier / Eisenman.

-"The positions are so symmetrical that there is no dissonance or exchange.
-Each side, in fact, adjusts to become the opposite of the other."

-Watching the Sanders / Hillary debate last night, I was reminded of Mark Wigley's critique of Eisenman and Krier as "simply two matching brands."

-The "Overton window" describes a social pyschological construct of "the range of ideas the public will accept."
-We in the early 21st century United States occupy a certain sector of this window - the architecture students at Pratt, certainly, a different one than their parents, etc.

-The persistent power of Trump this semester makes me wonder about the function of rhetoric.

-Define new ideas?
-Where do they come from?

-"Most architects talk past each other.
-In a sense, they are simply rivals competing for a part of the audience share."

-[Idea of discussion, group construction of reality, discourse...]

 ### Mannerism / Contrarianism
 #### DSB / Everyday America + Kuhn

 Social construction of what is good and what is bad.